Gold price per tola falls Rs1,050 in Pakistan

-Gold rates in Pakistan decreased on Saturday in line with a decline in the international rate.
+Gold rates in Pakistan decreased on Saturday in line with the decline in the international rate.
 The yellow metal was priced at Rs227,500 per tola after shedding Rs1,050 during the day.

 The 10-gram gold was sold at Rs195,045 after a decrease of Rs900, according to rates shared by the All Pakistan Gems and Jewellers Sarafa Association (APGJSA).